 Interactive elements can also promote playlists.
 Once you’ve uploaded a couple of videos, curating them into playlists is an effective way to keep viewers engaged on your channel for longer.
 Netflix-style binge-viewing for your brand, here we come!

 Yes, YouTube automatically selected a thumbnail for you when you uploaded your video.
-No, you shouldn’t use it.
+No, you shouldn’t use it – That’s not how to win at YouTube.

 The best-performing YouTube videos have custom thumbnails.
 This is your opportunity to present a visually enticing preview that stands out in the search results, instantly tells potential viewers what your video is about, and works hand-in-hand with your optimised title to deliver a cohesive brand message.